 - reduced muscle spasms

-While these studies have yielded a lot of positive outcomes, there are a few limitations to consider.
+While these studies have yielded positive outcomes, there are a few limitations to consider.

 1) By extensively searching through 6 English databases and 5 Chinese databases, there were only 21 well-designed randomized controlled trials that fit the criteria for analysis.